Artie’s business—and his mood—go into a slump.

 - I think it is noteworthy that the writers chose American Express to be the company that suspends card usage at Vesuvio after tracing fraudulent activity back to the restaurant.
 Throughout the series, we see the mafia (and now Ahmed and Muhammad) use companies with the word “American” in their names for their shady activities.
 It’s as though Chase is saying that grift, fraud and crime are fundamentally “American,” it is just a part of who we are and how we do business.
 There are a couple more “American” companies yet to come in Season 6.

 - The ‘gay mobster’ storyline doesn’t get any attention here, other than Phil Leotardo describing Vito with some very nasty words, and Lil Vito getting picked on and called “Homo Jr.” at the restaurant DaGiovanni.
+But the story will heat up again soon.

 - Christopher is floored to learn that all the ostentatious, expensive items in the Luxury Lounge are being given away for free and wonders, “How’s that even fuckin possible?”
 Finn asked an almost identical question, “How is that even possible?” in episode 5.09 “Unidentified Black Males” upon learning that he would earn $20/hr (almost four times the minimum wage in NJ at the time) despite having no construction experience or skills.
 The answer to both questions, of course, is that some people have privileges and immunities that the rest of us don’t have.
-These two episodes (both written by Matt Weiner) make a link between the West Coast Hollywood elites that patronize the luxury lounges and the East Coast mobster thugs that control Finn’s construction site.
+These two episodes (both written by Matt Weiner) make a link between the privileged West Coast Hollywood elites that patronize the luxury lounges and the immune East Coast mobster thugs that control Finn’s construction site.

 - Though he didn’t get nominated, I think Ben Kingsley deserved an Emmy just for his “Fuuuuuck.”